department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2024-04-ToxicExposure-UsabilityStudy/research-plan.md

 - Do Veterans feel they should be providing this information or is this information they feel the VA should already have?
 - What types of information do Veterans expect the VA to have access to?
 - Do Veterans want the option to upload digital documents or proof of their exposures?
-- How difficult or easy will it be for Veterans to recall or look up specific service dates and/or find suporting documentation to upload?
+- How difficult or easy will it be for Veterans to recall or look up specific service dates and/or find supporting documentation to upload?

 **Goal 3: Discover unknown usability or accessibility issues**